 .
 In this page the basic equations describing the physics of a trebuchet will be introduced.

 If you're interested in having a small working trebuchet you can get one through Amazon.
 Click on the image link below to find out more.

-In the next section on catapult physics we will look at the mangonel.
+In the next section we will look at the mangonel.